JBFord/TDTStimulatedResponseAnalysisGUI_v3/README.md

 ## Getting started:

+Install the GUI app by running the TDTAnalysisGUI_installation app installer file and follow the prompts.
-Start the GUI by running TDTAnalysisGUIv3.m .
-This will launch the below window (Fig. 1).
+Start the GUI by running the installed App.
+You should see the window for importing a new dataset (Fig. 1).

 ![Image](https://github.com/user-attachments/assets/02b76e0e-f141-4a99-8035-c3ceb6529e70)